ten-protocol/go-ten/design/Soft_finality_guarantee.md

 between the ordering of the L1 messages and the result of executing L2 transactions.

-In the "fast finality" design, the "soft finality" of an L2 transaction is defined as the moment when the sequencer produces a Light Batch(LB) containing that transaction.
+In the "fast finality" design, the "soft finality" of an L2 transaction is defined as the moment when the sequencer produces a Light Batch(LB) containing that transaction, and that LB is distributed to the network to respond to user requests.

-There is a tension between the guarantees of "soft-finality" and the re-org resistance of the bridge.
+We can see, that there is a tension between the guarantees of "soft-finality" and the re-org resistance of the bridge.

-What does it mean that a transaction is soft-finalised:
+In this document we'll add some nuance to the soft-finality guarantee.

-- Executing this transaction can never result in a different outcome.
+The ideal outcome is that executing a transaction can never result in a different outcome, independent on the L1.

-- Or that the execution result might be different under certain factors unlikely to happen unless there is a re-org attack.
+A more realistic outcome is to relax the guarantee such that the tx execution result might be different only under certain factors unlikely to happen unless there is a re-org attack.

-## Requirements
+## Outcomes of the design

-- In the context of fast finality and bridge designs, we need to define "Soft finality".
+- In the context of fast finality and bridge designs, define the "Soft finality" guarantee.
-- In what conditions can the sequencer generate competing light batches without being challenged?
+- Define the challenge conditions for the sequencer generating competing light batches.
-- Define the structure of a Light batch.
+- Based on the above define the structure of a Light batch.

 ## Assumption